Brand Name Vagifem Common Name estradiol vaginal tablets

 Pregnancy: Estradiol vaginal tablets should not be used during pregnancy.
 If you become pregnant while using this medication, contact your doctor immediately.

 Children: The safety and effectiveness of this medication have not been established for use by children.
-This medication is not intended for use by children.
+This medication is not intended to be used by children.

 What other drugs could interact with this medication?